ChaosHour/go-create/README.md

 This tool is used to create users, roles, and grants in MySQL.

 ## !!!!WARNING!!!!
 This is only used currently for testing.
-Do not use in PROD or any evirement that you care about.
+Do not use in PROD or any environment that you care about.
 More testing and validation needs to happen before this is ready for PROD.